libdebug/libdebug/docs/quality_of_life/elf_api.md

 **libdebug** follows the same approach as [pwntools](https://docs.pwntools.com/en/stable/elf/elf.html#pwnlib.elf.elf.ELF.nx) to determine if NX is enabled: if there is a `PT_GNU_STACK` program header with the executable flag (`PF_X`) unset, NX is considered enabled, otherwise architecture-specific checks are done.

 You can check if NX is enabled using the `nx` attribute of the [LinuxRuntimeMitigations](../../from_pydoc/generated/data/elf/linux_runtime_mitigations) object.
 Other than a boolean value, this attribute may also be `None`, indicating that the check depends on whether the process has `READ_IMPLIES_EXEC` in its [personality](https://man7.org/linux/man-pages/man2/personality.2.html).
+In this case, the [Binary Report](#binary-report) will s`Depends` for NX.

 Read more about NX checks in [pwntools' documentation](https://docs.pwntools.com/en/stable/elf/elf.html#pwnlib.elf.elf.ELF.nx).